MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P3-Game-Logic/content.md

 The bottom part of the method iterates through all tiles in the grid and resets the value of the `mergedThisRound` property.

 **Well done!** Now we are actually really close to finishing the game.
 In this step we have added user input and implemented all the different rules for tile movement & tile merging.
 All the basic game mechanics are implemented.

-Go to part 3 where we will add scores, win & lose conditions and will apply some finishing touches to this game!